bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 As you can see, the result set is sorted by the primary key, which in our case is the `id` of each user.
 If we wanted to sort the output by `username`, we would run the following query:

 ```
-SELECT id,username FROM users ORDER BY username;
+SELECT id, username FROM users ORDER BY username;
 ```

-> Note: The `ORDER BY` statement followed by the name of the column that we want to order by.
+> Note: The `ORDER BY` statement is followed by the column's name that we want to order by.

-The output in this case will be:
+The output, in this case, will be:

 ```
 +----+----------+